serokell/private-tezos-blockchain/README.md

 Once the protocol is activated, you can play with the new chain.
 For example, you can transfer some tokens from one account to another using `tezos-client`.

+You can either use the tezos-client which is located inside this example's Docker container or obtain one from https://github.com/serokell/tezos-packaging

 We will use the alias 'alice' to refer to the bootstrap_accounts entry with these values:
 ```sh
 Hash: tz1akcPmG1Kyz2jXpS4RvVJ8uWr7tsiT9i6A